Home

 All about Enderbite and Travertine Properties

 Know all about Enderbite and Travertine properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Travertine belongs to Sedimentary Rocks.Texture of Enderbite is Granular whereas that of Travertine is Banded.
 Enderbite appears Veined or Pebbled and Travertine appears Fibrous.
-The luster of Enderbite is not available while that of Travertine is dull to pearly.
+The luster of Enderbite is while that of Travertine is dull to pearly.
 Enderbite is available in black, grey, orange, pink, white colors whereas Travertine is available in beige, black, blue, brown, grey, red, white, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Travertine are cemetery markers, creating artwork, gemstone, jewelry, paper industry, pottery.

 Compare Igneous Rocks